kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 | Y3 | TS2 | Disabled | Closed   | -    |  0 min 43 secs | #### |

 Impressive, isn't it?

+I think it is ridiculous waiting such long time for the Log Viewer to display the superfluous “START” & “END” logs.